 ***Freshman QB Trevor Lawrence (6-5/205)

-Lawrence has completed 212-326 passes for 2,606 yards with 24 touchdowns and only four interceptions.
+Lawrence has been nothing less than spectacular in his freshman debut.
+He has completed 212-326 passes for 2,606 yards with 24 touchdowns and only four interceptions.
 He earned first-team freshman All-American honors from multiple outlets and was a second-team All-ACC quarterback, collecting ACC Rookie of the Year honors as he led Clemson its fourth consecutive ACC title.

 *Junior DE Clelin Ferrell (6-5/260)

 Winner of the 2018 Ted Hendricks Award, Ferrell leads the 2018 team in tackles for loss (17) and sacks (10.5) along with totaling 45 tackles in 13 games.
 In his three-year career, he has 47.5 tackles for loss, eighth most in Tiger history, and 26 sacks, fifth most in school history.

 Hyatt is a big reason Clemson is averaging 259.8 rushing yards per game and 6.8 yards per carry.
 The Tigers have also allowed just 14 sacks in 13 games.
 In his four-year career, he has played 3,624 snaps, most by a Tiger in history.

 ***Sophomore RB Travis Etienne (5-10/210)

 Etienne is among the nation’s leaders in rushing with 1,463 yards and 21 touchdowns on 176 carries along with 10 receptions for 65 yards and a touchdown in 13 games.
 His 22 total touchdowns are a school record.
 He is averaging 112.5 rushing yards per game and 8.3 yards per carry.